atthakorn/search-engine/readme.md

 Minimum requirement for ICU analyzer and tokenizer, libicu-dev only is required.
-Thus, go ahead and simply install it by issue this command in prompt
+Thus, go ahead and simply install it by issuing this command in prompt

 ```shell
 $ sudo apt-get install libicu-dev